linkpe/sread/README.md

 # sread
-synchron read from Stdini for node, returns String
+synchron read from Stdin for node, returns String